dsuarez01/minfer/README.md

 <img width="1370" height="792" alt="profiling" src="https://github.com/user-attachments/assets/1141acbe-dff1-41cd-b413-88936af423dd" />

+\[ TO-DO: add remarks about GPU support here \]

-GPU support via MSL is being implemented next.
-I suspect that we should be able to support larger models, the constraint being that the model must fit in VRAM.
-At some point, I will consider how to implement support for other ISAs and CUDA (the focus here is to get the implementation running on my own laptop first).
+At some point, I will consider how to implement support for other ISAs, CUDA, compilers, etc. But the ultimate goal here is to first get the implementation running on my own laptop.